-ANNUAL STATEMENT FOR THE YEAR 2020 OF THE Molina Healthcare of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2021 OF THE Molina Healthcare of Ohio, Inc. GENERAL INTERROGATORIES

-8.1 Is the company a subsidiary of a bank holding company regulated by the Federal Reserve Board?
-Yes [] No [X] 8.2 If response to 8.1 is yes, please identify the name of the bank holding company.
+8.1 Is the company a subsidiary of a depository institution holding company (DIHC) or a DIHC itself, regulated by the Federal Reserve Board?
+Yes [] No [X] 8.2 If the response to 8.1 is yes, please identify the name of the DIHC.

 8.3 Is the company affiliated with one or more banks, thrifts or securities firms?
-Yes [] No [X] 8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.
+Yes [] No [X]

+8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.